QwenLM/Qwen2.5/docs/source/getting_started/concepts.md

 However, since there is often packing in training and each sequence may contain multiple individual pieces of texts.
 **How long the model can generate or complete ultimately depends on the use case and in that case how long each document (for pre-training) or each turn (for post-training) is in training.**

-For Qwen2, the packed sequence length in training is 32,768 tokens.[^yarn] The maximum document length in pre-training is this length.
+For Qwen2.5, the packed sequence length in training is 32,768 tokens.[^yarn] The maximum document length in pre-training is this length.
 The maximum message length for user and assistant is different in post-training.
-In general, the assistant message could be up to 2048 tokens and for tasks with less variation like tables to HTML, it could be 6-8K tokens.
+In general, the assistant message could be up to 8192 tokens.

-[^yarn]: The sequence length can be extended to 131,072 tokens for Qwen2-7B and Qwen2-72B models with YaRN.
+[^yarn]: The sequence length can be extended to 131,072 tokens for Qwen2.5-7B, Qwen2.5-14B, Qwen2.5-32B, and Qwen2.5-72B models with YaRN.
          Please refer to the model card on how to enable YaRN in vLLM.

-**Takeaway: Qwen2 models can process texts of 32K or 128K tokens but not all of them can be output.**
+**Takeaway: Qwen2.5 models can process texts of 32K or 128K tokens and up to 8K tokens can be assistant output.**